k9ordon/k9ordon.github.io/_posts/2016-03-10-meteor-a-lovestory.md

 ## Deploying :open_mouth:

-After 5 minutes of sophisticated hacking it's time to deploy our web application.
+After 5 minutes of sophisticated hacking, it's time to deploy our web application.
 From my experience, this is the part where the beer comes in.
 Searching for a poster, setting up Linux, installing a web server, configuring databases … :beer:
 As I mentioned in the very first paragraph, Meteor.js is about rapid prototyping.
 So forget all the beers stuff about configuration and installing apt stuff.
 We do it the Meteor.js way:

 ```sh